Family violence in New Zealand

 Everyone has the right to feel safe in their relationships.

-Violent people need to take responsibility for their actions and learn different ways to act.
-If your partner is abusive, it is not your fault.
+If your partner is abusive, it’s not your fault.
 Most people who are being hurt want the violence to stop, but don’t know what to do.

-You can apply for a protection, tenancy, occupation or furniture order — even for pets — and you should discuss what these different orders offer you with an advocate, a lawyer or the police.
+It’s a good idea to discuss what these different orders offer you with an advocate, a lawyer or the police.

 Protection orders also allow you, your children and the violent person to access free education and support programmes for women, children and men.
 This can be a chance to talk with other people who will understand what has happened and will help you to stay safe in the future.